NEGATIVE MEAL ACCOUNT PROCEDURE

 - At the High school level: if an account is negative more than $25, students will be unable to participate in the ala carte program.

-- At the Intermediate school level: if an account is negative more than $50, students will be unable to participate in the breakfast and lunch service program or participate in the ala carte program.
-An alternative meal will not be provided.
+- At the Intermediate school level: if an account is negative more than $50, students will be unable to participate in the breakfast and lunch service program.
+Students with a negative balance will be unable to participtate in the ala carte program.
+An alternative meal will not be provided

 - At the Elementary school level: if an account is negative more than $50, students will be unable to participate in the breakfast and lunch service program and an alternative meal will not be provided.